jordent/vessegen/README.md

 ./bin/update-vessegen.sh desktop
 ```

+Note: If you have made edits to the code, updates will not pull.
+You will either need to stash your changes or restore the files prior to getting the update.

 ## **Notable Raspberry Pi Preferences**
 If using a 7 inch LCD touch screen like we did, the first thing you should do is comfirm that the OS is set to a medium screen size.
 To do that, do the following: